imbus/robotframework-libdoc2testbench/README.md

 #### Importing multiple librarys and resource files at once

-Libdoc2Testbench can be used to import multiple librarys and resource files at once.
-A special Robot Framework section is used for this use case.
+Libdoc2TestBench can be used to import multiple libraries and resource files at once.
+This can be achieved by specifying a special Robot Framework section called ``*** Import List ***`` and passing the file that contains this section as the input argument to Libdoc2TestBench.

 Example for a import List: